ananyaverma2/ananyaverma2.github.io/_posts/2022-04-21-youBot-from-scratch.markdown

 tags:   PROJECT
 ---

-This repository offers a detailed description to perform autonomous navigation using a KUKA youBot controlled via an external Laptop.
+This project offers a detailed description to perform autonomous navigation using a KUKA youBot controlled via an external Laptop.
 This work was performed at RoboCup@Work Lab in Hochschule Bonn-Rhein-Sieg.

 # Motivation